Shri Keshavraj Vidyalaya, Latur

 Shri Keshavraj Vidyalaya, Latur is a primary and secondary school in the Latur district of South-Eastern Maharashtra, India.
-It was established in 1969 by Bharatiya Shikshan Prasarak Sanstha, Ambajogai.
+It was established in 1969 by Bhartiya Shikshan Prasarak Sanstha, Ambajogai.
 The School is a Maharashtra State Board of Secondary and Higher Secondary Education syllabus-based school.
 The Primary teaching-language of school is Marathi.
 School has also started its English school branch from 2017.
 School has completed its 50 years successfully in the year 2019.
-There are 23 schools and institutes under the same "Bharatiya Shikshan Prasarak Sanstha" in different districts of Maharashtra.
+There are 23 schools and institutes under the same "Bhartiya Shikshan Prasarak Sanstha" in different districts of Maharashtra.